littlebizzy/slickstack/php-fpm/index.md

 ### Default Files

-*Raw files straight from the vendor's original release (e.g. official repo), not altered by Ubuntu or other providers, included here for reference and documentation purposes only.*
+*Raw files from the vendor’s original release (e.g. official repo), not altered by other providers, included for reference and documentation purposes.*

 * <a href="/php-fpm/php-fpm-conf-7.2.6.txt">php-fpm-conf-7.2.6.txt</a>
 * <a href="/php-fpm/php-fpm-conf-7.2.7.txt">php-fpm-conf-7.2.7.txt</a>